ascechen/ascechen.github.io/bindex.md

 ### Teaching Experience
 * DBA3701: Introduction to Optimisation (Fall 2018, TA)
 * MA3252: Linear and Network Optimization (Spring 2019, Tutor)
+* MA5268: Theory and Algorithm for Nonlinear Optimization (Fall 2019, TA)

 <a name='course'></a>
 ### Coursework